termao6/heart_rate_sentinel_server/README.md

 # Heart Rate Sentinel Server
 ## As of 11/16 Midnight:
 * server.py has API endpoints that work locally (as tested through Postman)
+## Update 3:00
+* added tests for API endpoints
+  * there is something funny going on with importing functions from server.py that I'll look into again later (maybe)
 * TODO:
-  * implement tests for endpoints and helper methods
   * Travis CI?
   * SendGrid API
   * Get server on VM